aergoio/agora/README.md

 All AIP Authors who submit the proposal have to follow the template guidelines and follow each step of the workflow outlined in this document.
 The following is the process that a successful AIP moves along:

-* Stage I: Select AIP Track and submit a draft proposal
+* Stage I: Select AIP Track and submit a draft proposal in drafts folder
 * Stage II: AIP editor review
 * Stage III: Agora Steering Committee review
 * Stage IV: Aergo Community Vote ([Aergo Agora (Offical Voting)](https://voting.aergo.io))